Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Identifiability and estimation

-Thus, we have a Wasserstein consistent estimate of $\truemix$ and Hellinger consistent estimates of the component measures $\truecmp_{k}$.
-In applications, it will often be useful to strengthen the latter to \emph{uniform} convergence of the densities (assuming they exist).
+Finally, in applications, it will often be useful to strengthen $\probm$-convergence to \emph{uniform} convergence of the densities (assuming they exist).
 When the families $\projset_{L}$ are equicontinuous, this is guaranteed by Theorem~1 of \citet{sweeting1986}.
 We store this corollary away here for future use: